 There are lots of great resources you can access to help you to keep your child safe online.
 Please visit the links below for more information:

 A website with sections for children and parents and carers.
 I especially recommend the Parents Guide to Technology which gives advice on how ensure various devices such as Smart TVs and tablets can be used safely and responsibly.
 It also has guides to setting up filters on all major internet service providers.

-It also has a section on Safer Internet Day, in which Lowerplace will be involved on February 6th 2018.
+It also has a section on Safer Internet Day.

 More great advice for children and parents.
 Childnet has a great section on what you should do if you think your child needs help, including where and how you can report issues.